Freemasons' Hall, Edinburgh

 Freemasons' Hall in Edinburgh, Scotland, is the headquarters of Scottish Freemasonry, the Grand Lodge of Scotland.
 It is located at 96 George Street.

 A Category A listed building, the hall was built during 1911–1912 and was designed by the Edinburgh architect Alexander Hunter Crawford.
 Crawford was himself a prominent freemason, and the hall is described as his most important work.
-The facade of the building features a large statue of St Andrew, by the sculptor Henry Snell Gamley.
+The four-storey building also features a museum of masonic treasures and fhe facade features a large statue of St Andrew, by the sculptor Henry Snell Gamley.
 The building replaced a previous hall erected in 1858, designed by David Bryce.

 Concerts

 Concerts

+In 1918, after the First World War, the Edinburgh Classical Concerts series resumed with a recital by Vladimir Rosing.

 The hall was used for a series of 10 chamber concerts by Reginald Jacques and his Jacques Orchestra at the first Edinburgh International Festival in 1947.
 Soloists included Kathleen Ferrier, Peter Pears and Leon Goossens.

 It became a regular festival venue in the first decades of the festival, and artists appearing in the hall included the celebrated instrumentalists Géza Anda, Martha Argerich, Pierre Boulez, Frans Brüggen, Dennis Brain, Adolf Busch, Clifford Curzon, Rudolf Firkušný, Pierre Fournier, Szymon Goldberg, Yehudi Menuhin, Gerald Moore, Itzhak Perlman, Jacqueline du Pré, Mstislav Rostropovitch, Segovia, Rudolf Serkin, Ravi Shankar, Guilhermina Suggia, Isaac Stern, and Wolfgang Schneiderhan, and groups such as the Amadeus Quartet, Beaux Arts Trio, Juilliard Quartet, London Mozart Players.
 I Musici, and the Stuttgart Chamber Orchestra, led by Karl Münchinger.